-(D) Various methods of audit and review will be utilized in all cases of suspected waste and abuse, in accordance with rule 5101:3-1-29 of the Administrative Code.
-If waste and abuse are apparent, the department will take action to gain compliance and recoup inappropriate payments.
+(D) Various methods of audit and review will be utilized in all cases of suspected fraud, waste and abuse, in accordance with rule 5160-1-29 of the Administrative Code.
+If fraud, waste and abuse are apparent, the department will take action to gain compliance and recoup inappropriate payments.

-(1) Records subject to audit and review must be made available for examination in the time period described in rule 5101:3-1-17.2 of the Administrative Code, or as determined by the department or its' designee.
+(1) Records subject to audit and review must be made available for examination in the time period described in rule 5160-1- 17.2 of the Administrative Code, or as determined by the department or its designee.
 Failure to supply requested records, documentation and/or information as indicated in this rule will result in no payment for outstanding services.

-(3) Services billed to and reimbursed by the department, which are not validated in the consumers record, are subject to recoupment through the audit and review process described in this rule.
+(3) Services billed to and reimbursed by the department, which are not validated in the recipients' records, are subject to recoupment through the audit and review process described in this rule.